DelazJ/MapsPrinter/docs/index.md

 1. Click the `...` next to the `Layouts to export` field.
 1. Check the print layouts from the list that opens, validate.
 1. Select the file format to use in `Extension for exported maps`.
-   By default, its value is set to `.png` format but you can configure it.
+   By default, its value is set to `.png` format but you can configure it (as explained below).
 1. Enter a custom `Export resolution` to apply to all the outputs.
+   If not set, each layout is exported using its own set resolution.
 1. From the `...` menu of `Output folder of exported maps`, select `Save to Directory` and the output folder
+1. Provide the `Output folder` location.
 1. Click `Run` to execute.

    Maps will be output to the indicated folder.
 Check the log tab for issues, if any.